ppy/osu-wiki/wiki/Tournaments/otst!/2019/en.md

      - **7 minutes late** - Higher `!roll` given to the present team.
      - **10 minutes late** - Late team forfeits.
 3. At the start of the match, both captains will `!roll`.
 The higher `!roll` gets first ban and second pick.
 Warmups may either be chosen by `!roll` or another method decided in the lobby.
    - There will be no warmups in group stage.
-Warmups in final stages are strictly limited to **2 minutes maximum drain time**.
+Warmups in final stages are strictly limited to **2 minutes maximum drain time.**
 4. 1 ban per team up until Round of 16, 2 bans from Quarterfinals onwards
 5. Teams may substitute players in and out of the lobby without limit.
 6. Mods that are allowed in FreeMod: Hidden, Hardrock, Flashlight and Easy.